| Detail | Info |

 What Is PredictStreet?

-PredictStreet is a crypto-based prediction market launching April 9, 2026 — built specifically to capitalize on the FIFA World Cup 2026, the largest edition of the tournament in history with 48 teams, 104 matches, and 16 host cities across Canada, Mexico, and the United States.
-The platform carries the distinction of being the first-ever Official Prediction Market Partner of a FIFA competition, and the first prediction market to receive a gambling license anywhere in Europe.
+PredictStreet is a crypto-based prediction market that officially launched on April 9, 2026 — built specifically to capitalize on the FIFA World Cup 2026, the largest edition of the tournament in history with 48 teams, 104 matches, and 16 host cities across Canada, Mexico, and the United States.
+The platform holds the distinction of being the first-ever Official Prediction Market Partner of a FIFA competition, and the first prediction market to receive a gambling license anywhere in Europe.
+It's also sometimes referenced under its ADI Chain branding — see our AdiPredictStreet sign-up guide for a step-by-step walkthrough of creating an account.

 The platform is operated by Predict Street Ltd, a subsidiary of Finstreet Limited, which itself is a subsidiary of IHC (International Holding Company) — one of the largest publicly traded conglomerates in the United Arab Emirates with a market cap exceeding $200 billion.
 The blockchain infrastructure is provided by ADI Chain, an Abu Dhabi-based institutional-grade blockchain project backed by the ADI Foundation.

 For context on how PredictStreet fits into the broader industry — which processed $63.5 billion in volume in 2025 and is on pace for $200 billion+ in 2026 — see our guide on how prediction markets work.
+If you're specifically shopping for World Cup markets, our best prediction markets for the World Cup 2026 roundup compares PredictStreet against every other option.

-How Will PredictStreet Work?
+How Does PredictStreet Work?

-What We Know
+What We Know Now That It's Live

 PredictStreet operates on the same fundamental model as other prediction markets: binary contracts that pay $1 if an event happens and $0 if it doesn't.
 Prices between the extremes reflect the market's implied probability.
 If you're unfamiliar with the mechanics, our pillar guide covers the basics in full.

-What Markets Will PredictStreet Offer?
+What Markets Does PredictStreet Offer?

 FIFA World Cup 2026 (Launch Focus)